 Between March 15 and July 29, the agency reported 533,300 claims for regular benefits — only 1,061 in this category were pending, all filed in July — and 111,680 claims by newly eligible workers under what is known as Pandemic Unemployment Assistance.

 Of a claims backlog of 70,000 in early July for the latter program, the agency now reports 19,000 pending claims, being worked on by a staff of 420.
 Gerstenfeld said the processing has gotten faster partly because of a new Google-developed application introduced July 17 on an agency website, and partly because many claims are duplicates of previous filings.

 Still, many complex claims require adjudication, which Gerstenfeld said is taking an average of 12 to 14 weeks.

-He added that he is still cautiously optimistic that the agency will meet its target date of Aug.
+He said he is still cautiously optimistic that the agency will meet its target date of Aug.
 8 to eliminate the backlog of these claims.

 You count on us to stay informed and we depend on you to fund our efforts.
 Quality local journalism takes time and money.
 Please support us to protect the future of community journalism.